Frequently Asked Questions

 - Language Arts is differentiated for all elementary students in Zionsville Community Schools.
 Beginning in kindergarten, we assess each elementary child’s reading level and then monitor his or her growth multiple times during the year.
 Our teachers use the leveled reading approach to help each child learn to read at his or her instructional level.
 (To learn more about leveled reading, go to this link: www.scholastic.com, and type “leveled reading” in the Search box.
 When the page loads, you will find the “Understanding Leveled Reading” article in the middle of the page.)

-- High Ability elementary and middle school language arts students do more complex analysis of text requiring higher level thinking and reasoning, in-depth study of advanced vocabulary/grammar concepts, and writing and inquiry/research projects adjusted for their level and abilities.
+- Elementary and middle school language arts students do more complex analysis of text requiring higher level thinking and reasoning, in-depth study of advanced vocabulary/grammar concepts, and writing and inquiry/research projects adjusted for their level and abilities.

 Middle school science and social studies classes with HA student clusters typically involve accelerated curriculum, advanced concepts, enrichment opportunities, more complex texts, and broad-based conceptual connections to higher-level themes or questions.
 Students may utilize different texts or resources from those found in the general curriculum.